OsprioView — Provisioner Workspace

 Address assignment

 Set each PD's bus address with a sequential, random, or manual strategy.
-Give every device a deterministic address and skip the DIP-switch shuffle.
+Sequential and random work from a start address; manual takes an explicit list — so every device gets a deterministic address and the DIP-switch shuffle goes away.

 Baud rate configuration

-Move a PD to the baud rate the deployment actually runs at without juggling separate tools or vendor utilities.
+Move a PD to the baud rate the deployment actually runs at, set once per slot as the bus baud used when driving targets — no juggling separate tools or vendor utilities to change it.

 SCBK install-mode keying

-When the PD is in install mode, push the Secure Channel Base Key over a controlled point-to-point session — the key never crosses a live, populated bus.
+When the PD is in install mode, the step opens a controlled point-to-point session and writes the Secure Channel Base Key over it.
+The key reaches a single device on an isolated link — it never crosses a live, populated bus.

 Verified, locked-down keying